 If the status holder has a permanent status of international protection, ceased circumstances do not lead to the revocation of the status (article 35 Aliens Act).

 In January 2020, the IND decided that it would no longer consider certain parts of Sudan to be in a conflict that reaches the Article 15c QD-standards.
 At the same time, the IND announced starting a reassessment of all subsidiary protection statuses that were granted in line with the country policy stating that there was a 15c-situation in some parts of Sudan.
 The IND announced that around a hundred statuses were going to be reassessed because they believed that the change of circumstances in Sudan had such a significant and non-temporary nature that the fear of persecution or the real risk of serious harm could no longer be regarded as well-founded (article 3.37g Aliens Regulation).
-Although the concerned beneficiaries of subsidiary protection received a letter around May 2020 that there status would be reassessed within 6 months, most of the beneficiaries are still waiting for the IND to decide whether their status will be maintained or the cessation procedure will be started with written intention to surcease.
+The reassessment project terminated in 2021, resulting in 0 revocations on the ground of ceased circumstances.
+Most of the status holders kept their permits on other grounds as many groups were considered to be at risk in Sudan.

 The IND also assumes that the ground for cessation ‘ceased circumstances’ applies if the beneficiary of international protection has neither applied for an extension of the period of validity of his or her status nor for a permanent asylum residence permit (paragraph C2/10.4 Aliens Circular).
 This hypothetical policy is quite new.
-Before, if the BIP did not renew his residence permit in time, it would be possible that there was a short time in which he did not have legal stay.
+Before, if the protection beneficiary did not renew their residence permit on time, it would be possible they were not entitled to legal stay for a short time.
 This was problematic for certain allowances and for employer.
 There is barely any case law on this new phenomenon.

 The Aliens Circular stipulates that voluntary return to the country of origin is not a sufficient ground for the IND to revoke temporary asylum status.
 In case the IND finds that a recognised refugee or a beneficiary of subsidiary protection has, of his or her own free will, returned to his or her country of origin, the IND will conduct an interview concerning this journey.
 It is then up to the status holder to prove that he or she is still in need of protection.